wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 The math behind the derivation of `X[k]`'s value was covered in [my previous post on Wang's attack]({% post_url 2020-04-20-wangs-attack-1 %}).

-Note that this function takes advantage of the fact that all three constraints' `massage()` methods accept two arguments even if only one argument is needed.
+Note that this function takes advantage of the fact that all three constraints' `massage()` methods accept two arguments, even if only one argument is needed.
-This allows it to avoid having to do any type inspection to determine constraint suites' method signatures, which is good for performance.
+This allows us to avoid having to determine constraint suites' method signatures through `isinstance` checks, which is good for performance.

 Now that we have this function, we can apply a full round-one message massage by simply copying the round-one MD4 code block from above and swapping out `r1` for